mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-deploy.md

 {{< figure src="/attachments/developerportal/deploy/private-cloud/private-cloud-deploy/image22.png" >}}

-Most of the information is self-explanatory, but the **Status information** field gives you a quick summary of the status of the environment and the app deployed there.
+Most of the information is self-explanatory, but the status information gives you a quick summary of the status of the environment and the app deployed there.
 The **Source** field shows how the environment was created - by using the Portal or the [API](/apidocs-mxsdk/apidocs/private-cloud-deploy-api/)

 #### 5.1.1 Loaded Deployment Details > Status